sharpsan/queue_it_library/queue_it/README.md

 ## Usage

-Here's a basic example of how to use Easy Queue:
+Here's a basic example of how to use QueueIt:

 ```dart
 import 'package:queue_it/queue_it.dart';